15 Country Kitchen Curtains Ideas That Actually Work in Real Homes

 https://www.instagram.com/p/DQJm5dKja21/?img_index=1

 Attempt this level of pattern mixing only if you genuinely love a collected, layered aesthetic.
-It requires confidence and a willingness to break decorating rules.
+It requires confidence and willingness to break decorating rules.
 But when done right, it creates spaces that feel lived-in and loved rather than designed and staged.
 Start with one bold element and build around it rather than trying to achieve this look all at once.

 Dramatic Floor-Length Florals in Formal Dining Spaces